GuillerminaLorenzo/CV/README.md

 _Facultad de Ciencias Economicas_

 - After graduating from secondary school in 2019, I did 2 years of university where I studied Economics.
-Including: Maths, Business administration, Economy principles 1 and 2.
+Including: Maths, Business administration and Economy principles 1 and 2.

 ## Work Experience